moskytw/mosql/docs/index.rst

 It converts the Python data types to SQL statements.
 You can find more exmaples in :py:mod:`mosql.common`.

 The second part is a easy-to-use interface of the result set.
-For instance, we assume there is a table like this:
+For an instance, we assume there is a table like this:

 ::